fhirpack/fhirpack/README.md

 ### Server configurations

-To set your server configurtations, create an `.env` file in the root of the directory and specify settings as can be seen in [.env.example](.env.example).
+To set up a server configurtation, create an `.env` file in the directory where you'll work with FHIRPACK and specify the settings as can be seen in [.env.example](.env.example).
 Alternatively, copy, rename and modify `.env.example` according to your needs.

-**Note:** By Default, FHIRPACK connects to the public [http://hapi.fhir.org/baseR4](http://hapi.fhir.org/baseR4).
+:warning: **Note:** By Default, FHIRPACK connects to the public R4 FHIR test server from HAPIFHIR [http://hapi.fhir.org/baseR4](http://hapi.fhir.org/baseR4).
 We recommend using this setup to get familiar with the library.

 ## Simple Examples